You are here

 She also recently led several projects on prison education (young prisoners with special education needs; assessment and literacy/numeracy support).

 Prior to joining NZCER, Karen had a software business, building bespoke applications for SMEs.
-She was also a research consultant and lecturer at the University of Auckland.
+She has also been a research consultant and lecturer at the University of Auckland.